 Thankfully, over the last year or so, I have been learning to start letting go of some of my preconceived ideals, the ideals of others, and also the fallacy that one educational philosophy is inherently better than another.
 Instead, I’m learning to follow the words of Sarah MacKenzie in her blog post about over thinking curriculum and philosophies: “We ought to do what works for us, fits our temperaments, and helps us achieve the goals we are working toward.”
 It’s the same old adage that everyone loves to say, but few truly accept or believe: every child is different.
 Taking it further, that means that every child has a different temperament, interests, needs, goals, struggles and learning styles.
 So how could anyone possibly think that one style of learning would work for every child?

 Taking it further yet again, why would we think that every element of one style of learning would work for every need for our child(ren)?
 Maybe parts of Waldorf really speak to you, and your children enjoy block schedules, main lesson books instead of workbooks, learning math through story telling and songs and rhymes etc… but they really need a more traditional parts to whole phonics curriculum.
 Maybe Montessori math works beautifully for your child, but their approach to grammar leaves them in tears.
-Maybe your child likes workbooks and textbooks for some subjects but prefers the Charlotte Mason approach of living books for others.
+Maybe your child likes workbooks and textbooks for some subjects but prefers the Charlotte Mason approach of living books for others, or maybe you like to formally approach the 3Rs but then pursue unschooling or child-directed learning for the rest.

 What I have learned is that our real privilege as homeschoolers, is not that we can eschew the public school model just to follow some other person’s idea of what the “right way” is, but rather, that we can choose to homeschool our child in any way that we want.
-We can follow a traditional school-at-home approach, follow the philosophies of Waldorf, Charlotte Mason, Maria Montessori, we can do unit studies, we can be relaxed etc… Or, as we’re turning out to be, we can be an eclectic mix of all of the above.
+We can follow a traditional school-at-home approach, follow the philosophies of Waldorf, Charlotte Mason, Maria Montessori, we can do unit studies, we can be relaxed, or we can completely unschool.
+Or, as we’re turning out to be, we can be an eclectic mix of all of the above.

 The privilege of homeschooling is that we can finally learn that there is no single “right way” to educate a child.
 Instead, we have the opportunity to learn the truth that the right way to educate a child, is your way – your own personal mix of beliefs, philosophies, interests, goals, needs and abilities.
 If the curriculum, the educational philosophy that you’re using is helping you to attain your goals for your children, in a way that is enjoyable and blessing your lives, then don’t worry if it isn’t strictly adhering to someone else’s ideals.
 Be confident in your decision.
 After all, your way, is the right way.